At first, upon reading this thread of emails, I was confused

 or lower leg.

-I would like republish our conversation (without your name) so
+I would like to republish our conversation (without your name)

-Tell your collegues about us.
+Tell your colleagues about us.
 Your patronage is appreciated.

 James Griffing, ExRx.net